You Can Consciously Change Your Organization's Culture

 - Understand your current culture.

 - Decide where your organization wants to go, define its strategic direction, and decide what the organizational culture should look like.
-What vision does the organization have for its future, and how must the culture change to accomplish that vision?
+What vision does the organization have for its future, and how must the culture change to successfully accomplish that vision?

 - The individuals in the organization must decide to change their behavior to create the desired organizational culture.
 This is the hardest step in culture change.